igarciaferreira/DarwinexDownloader/README.md

  2022-06-29 23:30:00 | 1.05218 | 1.05238 | 1.05204 | 1.05237 | 244950000.0 |
  2022-06-29 23:45:00 | 1.05236 | 1.05238 | 1.05217 | 1.05220 | 291050000.0 |

+In the download method we have 4 arguments.

+The first one is the ticker.
+The valid tickers are show in the [Darwinex website](https://www.darwinex.com/es/spreads/forex)

+The second and third arguments are dates.
 For the moment, date format must always be as follows: "dd-mm-yyyy" where the first date is the start date and the second is the end date.

-The frecuency has the format used by [pandas timeframes](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases) where the most used in trading can be:
+And the 4th argument is the frecuency.
+This frecuency has the format used by [pandas timeframes](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases) where the most used in trading can be:
 * '1Min'
 * '5Min'
 * '15Min'